Ronald Lacey: Career

 Lacey began his acting career in 1959 in a television play, The Secret Agent.
 His first significant performance was at the Royal Court Theatre in 1962's Chips with Everything.
-Lacey had an unusual 'pug' look, with beady eyes, an upturned nose, liver lips, an overbite, receding chin and no brows.
+Lacey had an unusual 'pug' look, with beady eyes, an upturned nose, an overbite, receding chin and no brows.
 He could scream at a very high pitch.
-This unique combination of features landed him repeatedly in bizarre roles on both stage and screen, often as seedy, creepy villains.
+This unique combination of features landed him repeatedly in bizarre roles on both stage and screen, often as cowardly, seedy, creepy villains.
 Together with his Welsh background, it helped qualify him for the role of Dylan Thomas, which he played on BBC2 in what critic Clive James described as a "bravura performance".

 Lacey performed on British television throughout the 1960s and 1970s, with roles spanning from a part in Kenneth Clark's Civilisation television series, as the gravedigger, in a re-enactment of the gravedigger scene from Hamlet, with Ian Richardson as Hamlet and Patrick Stewart as Horatio, to a guest shot as the "Strange Young Man" in The Avengers episode "The Joker", and as Harris in the sitcom Porridge, with the latter finally landing him in the role for which his unusual physical characteristics could be repeatedly used to full advantage.
 Disappointed with his acting career by the late 1970s, he began to consider starting a talent agency.
-Spielberg then cast him as the Nazi agent Arnold Toht in Raiders of the Lost Ark.
-He followed this with a series of various villain roles for the next five to six years: Sahara with Brooke Shields, and 1985's Red Sonja with Arnold Schwarzenegger, in addition to 1982's Firefox with Clint Eastwood, in which he played a Russian scientist helping the West behind the Iron Curtain.
+Steven Spielberg then cast him as the Nazi agent Arnold Toht in Raiders of the Lost Ark.
+He followed this with villain roles for the next five to six years: Sahara (1983) with Brooke Shields, Flesh and Blood (1985) with Rutger Hauer and Jennifer Jason Leigh, and Red Sonja (1985) with Arnold Schwarzenegger and Brigitte Nielsen.
+In 1982's Firefox with Clint Eastwood, Lacey played a Russian scientist helping the West behind the Iron Curtain.
 He then made two movies for Ice International Films: Assassinator starring alongside John Ryan and George Murcell, and Into the Darkness, starring with Donald Pleasence, John Ryan, and Brett Paul.
 He performed comic monologues on The Green Tie on the Little Yellow Dog, which was recorded 1982, and broadcast by Channel 4 in 1983.

 Lacey played a number of villainous roles and was known for his trademark smile, which would turn into a gleaming malicious leer.
 He also had a rather large mole on his left cheek, which he chose not to have removed, as well as a highly distinctive voice.
-In 1983's Trenchcoat, he used the mole as a beauty mark in his role as Princess Aida, a mysterious and sleazy drag queen on the island of Malta.
+In 1983's Trenchcoat, he used the mole as a beauty mark in his role as Princess Aida, a mysterious drag queen on the island of Malta.
 His other drag role was in Invitation to the Wedding from 1985, in which he played a husband/wife couple.

 Personal life

 Lacey married twice, first to the actress Mela White in 1962 (she married him under the name Brompton as this was her second marriage).
-They had two children, actors Rebecca Lacey and Jonathan Lacey.
+They had two children, including Rebecca Lacey.
 Following their divorce, he married Joanna Baker in 1972, with whom he had a son.